AW Rostamani Group: Prime Honda

 A wholly owned subsidiary of the AW Rostamani Group, Prime Honda is the authorised Honda dealer in India.
-Recognition received include Gold in the World Skill Contest, the All India Technician Contest (DT & BT category), Prime Honda Capital Cars Pvt.
-Ltd. Parts Excellence Award and in 2016, the Best Inventory Management (Parts) and Winner of all India highest Certification (Auto Terrace).

 AW Rostamani Trading

 AW Rostamani Trading, an ISO 9001:2008 certified company, with brands such as TOTAL lubricants, Ceat Tyres, Sava Tyres, Amaron batteries, Fortron Automotive Treatments and XCool heat control films in the UAE.
-One of the strategic units within the Group, AW Rostamani Trading diversifies its automotive services by offering allied products and services.

 Shift Car Rental

 The fleet currently stands at 8,000 vehicles, supplies Nissan, INFINITI and Renault models on short and long-term lease.